imagestream/Legacy-Documentation/index.rst

 Welcome to Legacy documentation!
 =================================

 This the old ImageStream 4.4.x legacy documentation.
+This documentation tree will be oupdated over time to feature the full 4.4.x manual and the old tech notes from the Wiki page.

+The old documentation pdf is available at the link below and should serve as a reference until the documentation is fully converted to the new documentation.

+:download: 'Old Pdf version of the 4.4.x Manual <../legacy-files/Router_Manual_4.pdf>'.

 .. toctree::
    :maxdepth: 3